 Major in Earth and Environmental Sciences

-The Earth and Environmental Sciences B.Sc. program provides an education reflecting the multi-disciplinary nature of the field.
+The Earth and Environmental Sciences program provides an education reflecting the multi-disciplinary nature of the field.
 Students will acquire a fundamental understanding of past and present relationships among air, water, rocks and minerals, and biota.
 Flexible program requirements allow students to acquire a degree that meets their personal objectives.
-Students can highlight the environment or the solid earth and enhance their program with related elective courses from Biochemistry, Biology, Chemistry, Geography, Mathematics, and Statistics.
 Programs can also be designed to meet curriculum guidelines required for professional licensure1.
 For example, students are referred to the Geoscientists Canada and the Engineers and Geoscientists British Columbia websites for syllabus requirements for licensure as a Professional Geoscientist.
 Licensure or registration with other national and provincial bodies may be possible with careful course selection.

 1Licensure as a professional in geoscience and other related fields is managed by organizations external to UBC.
 Efforts are made to ensure that the relevant UBC courses meet provincial and national requirements, but students are reminded that the final decision on course acceptance rests with these external organizations.